protw/pivot/README.md

 ## Conclusions

 A pivot table with intermediate and final results both by rows and by columns is already in Python.
-The complete code of the method with a test example can be found on *github*.
+The complete code of the method with a test example can be found on *github* – .

 The presented method is not interactive, but it is not required.
 Instead, the result is obtained programmatically in the form of a standard multi-index data frame.